How a Digital Workplace Can Solve Collaboration Tool Overload

-If your workplace is a tangle of different collaboration tools and you wish to have all those capabilities in one organized solution, you must look into a cloud- based intranet offering.
+If your workplace is a tangle of different collaboration tools and you wish to have all those capabilities in one organized collaborative online workplace solution, you must look into a cloud- based intranet offering.

-If you are on Office 365 (now renamed Microsoft 365) and want to consolidate all your business processes under one roof, or if you are looking for a turnkey solution that can enhance your current intranet offering, we can help.
-Please email us at email@example.com and our representative will get in touch with you.
+If you are on Office 365 (now renamed Microsoft 365) and want to consolidate all your business processes under one roof, or if you are looking for a turnkey Microsoft office 365 collaboration tool that can enhance your current intranet offering, we can help.
+Please email us at firstname.lastname@example.org and our representative will get in touch with you.